-- Major depressive disorder (MDD): More than 7% of American adults have at least one major depressive episode a year, with more women than men reporting suffering from this disorder.
+- Major depressive disorder (MDD): More than 7% of American adults have at least one major depressive episode a year, with more women than men reporting experience this disorder.
 Depression most often occurs in young adults aged 18-25 years old.

-- Generalized anxiety disorder (GAD): Almost 6% of American adults have suffered from GAD at some point in their lifetime.
-What’s more, nearly one in three people with GAD struggle with severe anxiety and mental illness.
+- Generalized anxiety disorder (GAD): Almost 6% of American adults have had GAD at some point in their lifetime.
+What’s more, nearly one in three people with GAD experience severe anxiety and mental illness.

 Lexapro and depression